 Viewing Your Web Pages

-Once you have your .html folder created and the permissions properly set, you can access your personal web page at the following URL:
+Once you have an index,html file created and the permissions properly set, you can access your personal web page at the following URL:

 Note that initially, you will get a blank page.
 As long as you don't see an error message, you've done these steps correctly.

 Updating Your Web Pages

 Once your site has been created, you can access your web site files using a SFTP client application.
 Note that in order to connect via SFTP, you must be on a UCSC wired network or the Eduroam wireless network.
 If you are on a restricted network at UCSC or are off campus, you must connect to the UCSC VPN service before you will be able to login to our servers.